Scientific actions

-Drinking water resource
+Drinking water resources

-MONITOR AND PREDICT THE OCCURRENCE OF ALGAL BLOOMS
+MONITOR AND PREDICT ALGAL BLOOMS

 Climate change